ThierrySans/CSCC01/index.md

 ## Marking Scheme

-The numeric marks of individual assignments, team assignments, project interviews, midterm and final exam will be used to compute a composite numeric score that will determine your final letter grade for the course:
+The numeric marks of the labs, assignments, project and final exam will be used to compute a composite numeric score that will determine your final letter grade for the course.

 The weighting of course work is set as: